 ROUTE VOLUNTEER POSITIONS [Saturday, May 20]

-Rest stop teams set up and run one of the six rest stops along the route, providing water, sports drinks and snacks to riders.
+Rest stop teams set up and run one of the eight rest stops along the route, providing water, sports drinks and snacks to riders.
 Great opportunity for groups.
 Must be able to lift 30 lbs.

 Route safety volunteers will be located along the route where riders need a reminder to slow down before a turn, to unclip from pedals before crossing a busy road or to provide traffic management at a busy rest stop.